 You can do the optimization with the help of the WP-Sweep plugin, which allows you to clean your WordPress database by deleting things like junk posts, revisions, unused tags, and the like.
 Also, it will optimize the structure of your database with just one click.

 Databases are a crucial part of any business system, and it is common for the system to grow so much that its load exceeds acceptable limits.
-In general, you can solve almost all problems by applying some optimization methods, but they require knowledge and experience in solving various optimization problems.
+In general, you can solve almost all problems by applying some optimization methods, but they require knowledge and experience in solving various optimization problems and describing different file formats.

 Furthermore, database knowledge is essential because some optimizations applicable to one database are not appropriate for other databases due to the diversity of architectures.